-- 1. 1.
-Bulb mode selection:
+- 1. Bulb mode selection:

 - a.
 MevapL

 - b.
 MevapH

 - c.
 MevapL for 1 hour then MevapH for 1 hour etc.

-- 2. This in connection with the possibility to control dehumidification and termination temperature of defrosts.
+- 2. The possibility to control dehumidification and termination temperature of defrosts.

-Bulb mode is only available under normal SC operation mode.
-Temperature control and control of relative humidity must be as under normal operation mode conditions except from the control of the Mevap.
+Bulb mode is only available under normal operation mode.
+Temperature control and control of relative humidity must be as under normal operation mode conditions except for the control of the Mevap.
 Mevap will be controlled according to the selection of the mode as described above.
-Bulb mode is NOT active in Frozen mode, StarConomy and CA/AV+.
-If Bulb mode compromise the temperature control, standard control will be active to correct temperature deviation.
+Bulb mode is NOT active in Frozen mode, StarConomy or CA/AV+.
+If Bulb mode compromises the temperature control, standard control will be active to correct temperature deviation.
+Bulb mode is OFF after PTI pass or fail and when the program is manually deactivated.